mappu/miqt/README.md

 You can use the `PKG_CONFIG_PATH` environment variable to override where CGO looks for `.pc` files.
 [Read more »](doc/pkg-config.md)

+After changing the environment variable, you may need to run `go clean -cache` to ensure the next `go build` properly rebuilds MIQT against the changed Qt target.
+Otherwise, a previous Qt installation could be targeted from the cached build data.

 ### Q8.
 How can I upgrade a MIQT app from Qt 5 to Qt 6?

 The import path changes from `github.com/mappu/miqt/qt` to `github.com/mappu/miqt/qt6`, but most basic classes are the same.